haystack/nb/README.md

     * In the new terminal, navigate to the nb projecat and inside the public folder create a folder and name it `.well-known`, inside .well-know create another folder and name it `acme-challenge`.
     * In the directory acme-challenge, create an empty file and name it as instructed from the certbot in the first terminal.
     * Paste the challenge from the certbot into the file created in the previous step.
-    * Run the nb server, and verify that you can access the challenge on the URL `http://[yourname]-nb.csail.mit.edu/.well-known/acme-challenge/[challenge file name]`
+    * Run the nb server using `sudo npm run http`, and verify that you can access the challenge on the URL `http://[yourname]-nb.csail.mit.edu/.well-known/acme-challenge/[challenge file name]`
     * If everything is okay, go back to the first terminal and type ENTER.
     * Finally, you will find all the files that you need under this path `/etc/letsencrypt/live/[yourname]-nb.csail.mit.edu`